keremoktar/keremoktar.github.io/docs/README.md

 </details>

 ## Contact and Resources:
-Feel free to reach out at oktar[at]princeton[dot]edu with regards to my research / potential collaborations / mentorship / interviews - I love talking about science.
+Feel free to contact me at oktar[at]princeton[dot]edu with regards to research / collaboration / mentorship /... - I love talking about science.
 If you would like to send me anonymous feedback, [click here.](https://docs.google.com/forms/d/1t2G5ZI214eO0Qs7lT00XGp47SAOlQRsedRkwc87SUnY)

 - If you are here for my database of controversial issues: [Clicking here will take you to a JSON formatted list.](https://github.com/keremoktar/disagreement_statsampling/blob/main/issues.js)
 - If you are here for advice on navigating graduate school applications: [Click here.](/advice.md)